 Ashoka drew on these insights to develop a strategy that focuses on ensuring that every child masters the skill of empathy, all young people are practicing changemaking skills, and organizations across all sectors adopt a fluid, open team-of-teams working style that supports changemaking.
 Ashoka launched the AshokaU program in 2008 to catalyze social innovation in higher education through a global network of change teams composed of entrepreneurial students, faculty, and community leaders.
 It launched the Changemakers Schools program in 2012 to activate a global community of leading elementary, middle, and high schools that prioritize empathy, teamwork, leadership, problem-solving, and changemaking as student outcomes.

 In the meantime, Ashoka continues to grow, expanding its global network of leading social entrepreneurs in North America (it launched programs in the United States in 2000 and Canada in 2002), in the Middle East and North Africa beginning in 2000, and in Western Europe in 2005.
-Today, Ashoka operates in 93 countries on every continent, having elected more than 3,000 Ashoka Fellows worldwide.
+Today, Ashoka operates in more than 90 countries on every continent, having elected more than 3,500 Ashoka Fellows worldwide.